Ireland same-sex referendum: Vote counting begins

 Vote counting has begun after a historic referendum in the Republic of Ireland on whether to legalise same-sex marriage.

 More than 3.2m people were asked whether they wanted to amend the country's constitution to allow gay and lesbian couples to marry.
+Counting started at 09:00 BST on Saturday morning - early indications are that the measure will pass.

 An "unusually high" turnout was reported on Friday.